Controversial Australia Day rule abandoned

 Local councils won’t be forced to run citizenship ceremonies on January 26 after Labor scrapped a controversial rule made by Scott Morrison.

-The rule introduced by the former meant any council that didn’t hold ceremonies on that date could be stripped of their right to hold citizenship events, as a number of Melbourne local governments refused to recognise the national holiday.
+The rule introduced by the former prime minister meant any council that didn’t hold ceremonies on that date could be stripped of its right to hold citizenship events, as some Melbourne local governments refused to recognise the national holiday.

-Councils can now hold the citizenship ceremonies any time from January 23 to 29.
+Councils can now hold the citizenship ceremonies any time from January 23-29.

 “Australian citizenship is an important common bond for all Australians, whether by birth or by choice, and lies at the heart of a unified, cohesive and inclusive Australia,” he said.